getify/You-Dont-Know-JS/scope-closures/ch7.md

 In other words, in the previous event subscription snippet, is the inner `onClick(..)` function closed over only `cb`, or is it also closed over `clickHandler`, `clickHandlers`, and `btn`?

 Conceptually, closure is **per variable** rather than *per scope*.
+Ajax callbacks, event handlers, and all other forms of function closures are typically assumed to close over only what they explicitly reference.

 But the reality is more complicated than that.

 Another program to consider: